 What is the CALMR Approach to DevOps?

-The CALMR approach DevOps is a framework that emphasises key principles to improve these elements: collaboration, automation, lean processes, measurement, and recovery.
-It’s designed to build smoother workflows at the office, reduce waste, and encourage teams to work across development and operations.
-Let's explore each element and how they drive DevOps success.
+The CALMR approach DevOps is a method that is focused on the key principles that can improve each of these elements: collaboration, automation, Lean, measurement, and recovery.
+It aims to create a smoother work process in the office, reduce waste, and improve collaborative teams (up, down, and across development, operations, etc).
+Let's look at each of these elements and how they contribute towards successful DevOps.

 1. Culture